Slavery in colonial Spanish America

-Enslaved people challenged their captivity in ways that ranged from introducing non-European elements into Christianity (syncretism) to mounting alternative societies outside the plantation (slave labour camp) system (Maroons).
+In the mid-nineteenth century, when most nations in the Americas abolished chattel slavery, Cuba and Puerto Rico – the last two remaining Spanish American colonies – were among the last in the region, followed only by Brazil.
+Enslaved people challenged their captivity in ways that ranged from introducing non-European elements into Christianity (syncretism) to mounting alternative societies outside the plantation system (Maroons).
 The first open Black rebellion occurred in Spanish labour camps (plantations) in 1521.
-Resistance, particularly to the enslavement of indigenous people, also came from Spanish religious and legal ranks.
-The first speech in the Americas for the universality of human rights and against the abuses of slavery was also given on Hispaniola, a mere nineteen years after the first contact.
+Resistance, particularly to the forced labor of indigenous people, also came from Spanish religious and legal ranks.
 Resistance to indigenous captivity in the Spanish colonies produced the first modern debates over the legitimacy of slavery.
-And uniquely in the Spanish American colonies, laws like the New Laws of 1542, were enacted early in the colonial period to protect natives from bondage.
-To complicate matters further, Spain's haphazard grip on its extensive American dominions and its erratic economy acted to impede the broad and systematic spread of plantations operated by slave labor.
-Altogether, the struggle against slavery in the Spanish American colonies left a notable tradition of opposition that set the stage for conversations about human rights.
+The struggle against slavery in the Spanish American colonies left a notable tradition of opposition that set the stage for conversations about human rights.
+The first speech in the Americas for the universality of human rights and against the abuses of slavery was given on Hispaniola by Antonio de Montesinos, a mere nineteen years after the Columbus' first voyage.

-Iberian precedents to New World slavery
+Background

-Slavery in Spain can be traced to the times of the Greeks, Phoenicians and Romans.
-Slavery was cross-cultural and multi-ethnic" and, in addition to that, slavery played an important role in the development of the economy for Spain and other countries.
+Slavery in Spain traces back to the times of the Greeks, Phoenicians and Romans.
+Slavery was cross-cultural and multi-ethnic, and had an important role in the development of European economies such as Spain.
+The Romans extensively utilized slaves according to the Code of Justinian.
+Following the rise of Christianity, Christians were in theory barred from enslaving their fellow Christians, but the practice persisted.
+With the rise of Islam, and the conquest of most of the Iberian peninsula in the eighth century, slavery declined in the remaining Christian kingdoms of Iberia.

-The Romans extensively utilized slavery for labor and slaves' status was specified in the Code of Justinian.
-With the rise of Christianity, the status of was altered in that Christians were in theory banned from enslaving fellow Christians, but the practice persisted.
-With the rise of Islam, and the conquest of most of the Iberian peninsula in the eighth century, slavery declined in remaining Iberian Christian kingdoms.
-At the time of the formation of Al-Andalus, Muslims were prohibited from enslaving fellow believers, but there was a slave trade of non-Muslims in which Muslims and local Jewish merchants traded in Spanish and Eastern European Christian slaves.
-Mozarabs and Jews were allowed to remain and retain their slaves if they paid a head tax for themselves and half-value for the slaves.
-However, non-Muslims were prohibited from holding Muslim slaves, and so if one of their slaves converted to Islam, they were required to sell the slave to a Muslim.
+At the formation of Al-Andalus, Muslims were prohibited from enslaving other Muslims, but non-Muslim Spanish and Eastern European slaves were traded by Muslims and local Jewish merchants.
+Mozarabs and Jews were allowed to remain and retain their slaves if they paid a head tax for themselves and half-value for the slaves, but non-Muslims were prohibited from holding Muslim slaves.
+If one of their slaves converted to Islam, they were required to sell the slave to a Muslim.
 Mozarabs were later, by the 9th and 10th centuries, permitted to purchase new non-Muslim slaves via the peninsula's established slave trade.